-- Before you start, be sure you have enough room around the vehicle. - 2.
+- 1. Before you start, be sure you have enough room around the vehicle. - 2.
 Firmly apply both the parking brake and the regular brake.
-See "Parking Brake" in the Index if necessary. - NOTE: Do not use the accelerator pedal, and be ready to turn off the engine immediately if it starts. - 3.
-Try to start the engine in each gear.
-The starter should work only in PARK (P) or NEUTRAL (N).
-If the starter works in any other position, your vehicle needs service.
+See "Parking Brake" in the Index if necessary.
+NOTE: Do not use the accelerator pedal, and be ready to turn off the engine immediately if it starts.

+3. On automatic transmission vehicles, try to start the